Breathing Less Header

 Physical exercise with strictly nasal breathing Up to 1-3 hours daily Less than 1 hour

-What to do before sleep Walk for 15-20 min outdoors or even light jogging: 15-20 min breathing exercises; have a meal earlier; cold shower; correct posture Watching TV, playing games or working on a computer, overheating or having a late meal, overeating, slouching in an armchair, on a couch or sofa
+What to do before sleep Walk for 15-20 min outdoors or even light jogging; 15-20 min breathing exercises; early meal before sunset; cold shower; correct posture Watch TV, play games, or work on a computer; overheating; late meal and/or overeat; slouch in an armchair, or on a couch or sofa

 When to go to sleep When really sleepy By time

-Type of materials that are in touch with skin during sleep Natural (cotton, hemp, wool, ...)
-Synthetic (polyester, acrylic, nylon, ...)
+Type of materials that are in touch with skin during sleep Natural (e.g., cotton, hemp, wool) Synthetic (polyester, acrylic, nylon)

 Air quality in the bedroom Excellent Poor

-Thermoregulation If your current CP<20 s, feel normal or little warm during sleep
+Thermoregulation If your CP<20 secs., target feeling normal or little warm during sleep;

-If your CP>20 s, feel little on the cold side during sleep
+If your CP>20 secs., target feeling little on the cold side during sleep.

-Surface of the bed Hard (the same as when 2 thin blanket layers are lying on a hard surface) Soft
+Bed surface Hard (i.e., sensation of lying on 2 thin blanket layers spread out on a hard surface) Soft

-Sleep positions Sitting, prone, left side On one's back, right side
+Sleep positions Sitting (best), prone on stomach, left side On one’s back (worst), right side

-What to do to fall asleep Buteyko reduced breathing exercise Worry about life problems tomorrow and poor health now
+What to do to fall asleep Buteyko reduced breathing exercises Worry about life problems tomorrow and poor health now

 What to do in the morning Measure the CP and get out of the bed Continue to lie horizontally